Kick off the new year with an adventure. Whether you are flying south or hitting the slopes, these are the best places to travel in January.

 The Dolomite Mountains are less crowded on the breathtaking slopes and there are less lines outside the beautiful sites scattered across the rest of Italy.
 The opera, symphony and theatre seasons are also in full swing in the rest of the country.
 We can definitely say salud to that!

 Inspired by our list of the best places to travel in January?
-Contact your Luxury Travel Consultant to begin planning your journey today.
+Contact your Ker & Downey designer to begin planning your journey.
 Stay up to date on all our online content by following us on Facebook and Twitter.